UNAR Holiday Hours

 How long do I have to test?

-You are strongly encouraged to complete your testing within 90 days of completion of your training program.
-Success rates decline for applicants who postpone testing.
 You have up to 1 full year from your training completion date to test.
 If more than 1 year has passed since your training completion, you will not be eligible to test.
-Extensions are not given to this 1-year timeframe for any reason.

 How long do I have to wait to reschedule if I fail my test?